mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 ```

 ```
-In 2577 (209 Imperial), one of these descendants, Klraiyoarhiyaoaiftla- iyhruuhru, quarrelled with his Hrasua lord over a point of honor.
+In 2577 (209 Imperial), one of these descendants, Klraiyoarhiyaoaiftla-iyhruuhru, quarrelled with his Hrasua lord over a point of honor.
 Klraiyo and his followers hired a colony ship belonging to the Wahtoi clan and crossed the Great Rift.
 Klraiyo was accompanied by his new wife, a stolen female of the Hrasua line.
 The Hrasua have never forgotten nor forgiven